What is the difference between a death notice and an obituary?

 For deaths by suicide, sudden death, or stillbirth, careful wording matters.
 The Mindframe Australia guidelines on safe reporting of suicide apply equally to death notices and obituaries:

-- Use "died by suicide", not "committed suicide"
+- Use "passed away by suicide", not "committed suicide"

 - Do not specify the method